-Principle of Electrical Resistance Welding
+Working Principle of Electric Resistance Welding

 In resistance welding, a heavy current above 100 A at low voltage (typically 1 volt) is passed through the joint for a very short time.
 This high ampere current heats the joint.
-The heat developed by the resistance to flow of current in electrical resistance welding can be expressed as:
+The heat developed by the resistance to the flow of current in electrical resistance welding can be expressed as:

 H = I2Rt

 Where H = total heat produced in work in joules; I = Electric current in amperes; t = time for which the electric current is passing through the joint is seconds; R = Resistance of the joint.

 The pressure necessary to effect the weld varies from 2.5 to 5.5 Kgf/mm2.
 The electrical voltage required varies from 2 to 10 volts depending upon the composition, thickness, area etc. of metal plates to be welded.

-Electrodes for Resistance Welding
+Electrodes for Electric Resistance Welding

-Since the electrodes in resistance welding have to carry a large amount of current, pressure and also help to remove the heat from the weld zone electrodes should have high electrical conductivity as well as high hardness.
+Since the electrodes in resistance welding have to carry a large amount of current, pressure and also helps to remove the heat from the weld zone electrodes should have high electrical conductivity as well as high hardness.
 Hence copper in alloyed form is used for making electrical resistance welding electrodes.